Is Our HOA Playing by the Rules? Let’s Talk Transparency and Rights

 Plus, the manager mentioned something about attorney fees being outside the HOA’s oversight.
 By labeling these fees as purely “attorney’s fees,” it seems like the HOA is sidestepping the usual process that should include a hearing.
 Is this really how it’s supposed to work?

 Eddie also brought up some solid points about fee assessments.
-He questioned how attorney fees could be added without a board vote.
+He questioned how attorney fees could be added without a board vote and having a zero balance with the HOA.
 Seems like a fair question, right?
-Yet, the board claims they’re not involved, even though a report shows they approved these fees.
+Yet, the board claims they’re not involved, even though someone had the lawyer send me a legal fee with no legal process.
 Confused?
 Yeah, us too!
+It seems all fees are labeled “legal fees” in an attempt to avoid accountability and to avoid hearings and ignore home owners rights under Florida statute.

 During the meeting, when Eddie tried to speak, the HOA President Krista used Robert’s Rules to cut him off, stating they didn’t have to answer questions.

 While meetings do need order, don’t homeowners have a right to speak up about potential violations?
-Feels like our voices are being hushed when we need them the most.
+Feels like our voices are being hushed when we as questions about fees assessed to us.